w3c/wai-intro-wcag/content/new-in-22.md

   <li>Self-help option;</li>
   <li>A fully automated contact mechanism.</li>
 </ul>
-<p class="note">Access to help mechanisms may be provided directly on the page, or may be provided via a direct link to a different page containing the information.</p>
+<p class="note">Note: Access to help mechanisms may be provided directly on the page, or may be provided via a direct link to a different page containing the information.</p>
-<p class="note">For this Success Criterion, the same relative order can be thought of as how the content is ordered when the page is serialized.
+<p class="note">Note: For this Success Criterion, the same relative order can be thought of as how the content is ordered when the page is serialized.
 The visual position of a help mechanism is likely to be consistent across pages for the same page variation (e.g., CSS break-point).
 The user can cause a change, for example zoom or change orientation, which may trigger a different page variation.</p>
 </blockquote>
 <p><a href="https://w3c.github.io/wcag/understanding/consistent-help.html">Understanding Consistent Help</a></p>